imagej/imagej.github.io/_pages/news/2010-06-14_-_Fiji_Heidelberg_is_out.md

 <!-- -->

--   Context Help: If you click on {% include bc content='Help | Help on Menu Item'%}, the next click on a menu item will open the corresponding page (if there is one) on the Fiji Wiki.
+-   Context Help: If you click on {% include bc path='Help | Help on Menu Item'%}, the next click on a menu item will open the corresponding page (if there is one) on the Fiji Wiki.

 <!-- -->